What is Design for Diversity™ (D4D)?

 What do you mean by “diversity is a design process?”

 Diversity doesn’t just happen.
 The impact of thinking about diversity, equity and inclusion, or not, in your design process influences everything from the ideation to the execution of your plan.
 Every one of these touch points are subject to human bias.
-Therefore our design process has you examine: how you design your services and products, who is designing it, what it’s being designed for and who it’s being designed for.
+Therefore our design process has you examine: why you’re designing a service or product, how you are designing it, who you are in the design, what and whom it’s being designed for.